Ingrown Toenails (cont.)

 If it is early in the course of the ingrown toenail, then home care may be successful in preventing the need for surgery.

-Soak the foot in warm water four times a day.
-You do not need to add soap, salts, or antibacterial agents to the water.
+- Soak the foot in warm water four times a day.
+There is no need to add soap, salts, or antibacterial agents to the water.

-If you see no improvement within three days, call your doctor.
+- If there is no improvement within three days, call a doctor.

 Must Read Articles Related to Ingrown Toenails

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>